 School gives hope to vulnerable children in Jordan

-To address the biggest violations of children’s rights, Plan International began work in Jordan last year.
+To address the biggest violations of children’s rights, Plan International began work in Jordan in 2016.
 We are supporting young children to overcome emotional distress from the war in Syria and get an education.

 Early childhood care is helping children in Jordan whose lives have been impacted by war in Syria to believe in a better future.
 “When I grow up I want to become a police officer,” says Nadir*, 4, at one of our pre-school centres.